Frequently asked questions (FAQs) about Urgent Care Services in NSW.

 healthdirect is a government-funded service that provides health information and advice through a website, app and telephone helpline.

-healthdirect helps people manage their own health and connects them with the right care in the right place for their health issues, including but not limited to a range of Urgent Care Services.
+healthdirect helps people manage their own health and connects them with the right care in the right place at the right time, including but not limited to a range of Urgent Care Services.

 The healthdirect helpline is available to call for free, 24 hours a day, 7 days a week on 1800 022 222.
 Callers speak with a registered nurse who asks some questions about their condition and then guides them to the care they need in the right place for their situation and location, including: